indutny/bn.js/README.md

 ### Postfixes

-The only available postfix at the moment is:
+* `n` - the argument of the function must be a plain JavaScript Number.
+Decimals are not supported.

-* `n` - which means that the argument of the function must be a plain JavaScript Number.
+* `rn` - both argument and return value of the function are plain JavaScript Numbers.
 Decimals are not supported.

 ### Examples